Kismeu/Generative-Retrieval-for-Unsupervised-Text-Based-Person-Search/README.md

-# Generative Retrieval for Unsupervised Text Based Person Search
+# GTR+：Generative Retrieval for Unsupervised Text Based Person Search
 This is the official PyTorch implementation of the paper XXX